Chart Color Schemes

 Birchgrove is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Birchgrove's population is estimated around 3,467.
-This reflects an increase of 239 people since the 2021 Census, which reported a population of 3,228.
-The change was inferred from AreaSearch's resident population estimate of 3,480 following examination of ABS' latest ERP data release (June 2024) and address validation since the Census date.
-This results in a density ratio of 5,876 persons per square kilometer, placing Birchgrove in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 7.4% since the 2021 census exceeded both its SA3 area (3.4%) and SA4 region, marking it as a growth leader.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of November 2025, Birchgrove statistical area (Lv2)'s estimated population is around 3,348.
+This reflects an increase of 120 people since the 2021 Census, which reported a population of 3,228.
+AreaSearch's estimate follows examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date, resulting in an estimated resident population of 3,325.
+This level of population equates to a density ratio of 5,674 persons per square kilometer, placing Birchgrove (SA2) within the top 10% of national locations assessed by AreaSearch.
+The area's 3.7% growth since census is comparable to the SA3 area's growth rate of 3.8%.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Birchgrove is expected to increase by 240 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 2.0% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, Birchgrove (SA2) is expected to increase by 237 persons to reach an estimated population of 3,585 by the year 2041, reflecting a gain of approximately 5.6% in total over the 17-year period.

 Frequently Asked Questions - Population